 Development of the Orlando Textbase has fallen into three major phases: in the first, the Orlando team adopted and developed a new application for the Standard Generalized Markup Language (SGML).
 In the second, the team developed its production system, which is capable of exploiting Orlando’s very large SGML-encoded text.
-In the current, third phase, SGML DTDs are in process of conversion to XML RelaxNG schemas.
+In the third phase, SGML DTDs were converted to XML RelaxNG schemas.

 SGML: A Text Encoding Language